Darkstar (Marvel Comics)

-Darkstar is the name of three fictional characters appearing in American comic books published by Marvel Comics.
-Created by Jenny Blake Isabella and George Tuska, the Laynia Petrovna version of Darkstar first appeared in The Champions #7 (August 1976).
-Darkstar belongs to the subspecies of humans called mutants, who are born with superhuman abilities.
+Darkstar is the name of three characters appearing in American comic books published by Marvel Comics.
+Created by Jenny Blake Isabella and George Tuska, the Laynia Petrovna Krylova version of Darkstar first appeared in The Champions #7 (August 1976).

+Darkstar is a Russian mutant, a subspecies of humans born with superhuman abilities.
+Darkstar can manipulate the Darkforce, an extradimensional energy form.
 She has been depicted as a member of various super-teams in her career, including X-Corporation and Champions of Los Angeles.

 Publication history

-Darkstar first appeared in The Champions #7 (Aug.
+Darkstar (Laynia Petrovna) first appeared in The Champions #7 (Aug.
 1976), and was created by Jenny Blake Isabella and George Tuska.

 She became a regular character in Champions for the remainder of the series' brief run, though she never joined the titular supergroup.
 A memo from series writer Bill Mantlo revealed that he intended for her to be a "floating" member who would come and go from the book as the occasion called for.

+Sasha Roerich first appeared in Hulk (Vol. 2) #1 (January, 2008), making nine appearances before dying in Hulk: Winter Guard #1 (December, 2009).
+Sasha was overtaken by Reena Stanicoff, debuting in the issue of her death.
+She appeared in five issues before dying in Darkstar and the Winter Guard #3 (August, 2010).

 Fictional character biography

 Laynia Petrovna

 Laynia Petrovna and her twin brother Nikolai Krylenko are born in Minsk.
 After growing up, she becomes a special operative, working for the Soviet government.

 Darkstar is a member of a Soviet super-team recruited to bring Black Widow back to the USSR.
 However, she decides to switch sides and then fights alongside the Champions.
 She helps the Champions on a few more missions before returning to Russia.

 Darkstar becomes a member of the Soviet Super-Soldiers with her brother Vanguard (Nikolai Krylenko) and the Crimson Dynamo (Dmitri Bukharin).
-The Soviet Super-Soldiers battle Iron Man and Jack of Hearts on the moon but wind up helping them against renegade Rigellians led by Commander Arcturus.
+The Soviet Super-Soldiers battle Iron Man and Jack of Hearts on the Moon but wind up helping them against renegade Rigellians led by Commander Arcturus.

 Later, Darkstar and Vanguard are sent along with new Soviet Super-Soldier Ursa Major by the KGB to defeat Presence.
 They learned that Sergei is their father and that Professor Phobos has exploited the Super-Soldiers.
 Darkstar helps free Sergei and Tania Belinsky's Red Guardian, and defeats Phobos.

-The Soviet Super-Soldiers are then sent by the Soviet government to Khystym to battle the Gremlin.
-They fight the Space Knights Rom and Starshine, but later, ally with them against the Dire Wraiths.
-The Super-Soldiers befriend the Gremlin instead of fighting him.

-Afterward, the Soviet Super-Soldiers agree to help bring Magneto to justice.
-They fight the Avengers but turned against the Crimson Dynamo when it is revealed that he had been manipulating events.

 Darkstar, Vanguard, and Ursa Major defect to the United States seeking political asylum.
 They arrive at Avengers Island to ask for Captain America's help.
 They are beaten nearly to death by the Supreme Soviets, who had disguised themselves as members of the Avengers.
 The comatose subconscious minds of the Super-Soldiers form a "Great Beast" that follows the Supreme Soviets back to the USSR and tries to kill them.
-Captain America's negotiation skills were successful in convincing the Great Beast to back off, leading to the recovery of the three Super-Soldiers who had previously been injured and unconscious.
+Captain America convinces the Great Beast to back off, leading to the recovery of the Super-Soldiers.